paulpark71/eco395m-Group2-Final-Project/README.md

 ### Extensions

 -   We could collect more gyms's data.
-Instead limiting to just Travis county, we could include a bigger location.
+Instead of limiting to just Travis county, we could include a bigger location.
 -   We could include membership prices into our analysis, which could give us more interesting findings.
--   Using a more advanced techonology, we could include a recommendation/search dashboard based on what gym features one values the most (machine age, price, location, hours, etc)
+-   Using a more advanced technology, we could include a recommendation/search dashboard based on what gym features one values the most (machine age, price, location, hours, etc)
--   Yelp has 'amenities and more' section, where they list info such as whether staff wear masks, private parking is available, military discount is offered, etc. We could perhaps regress Yelp reviews on these amenities to see if we could observe any interesting correlation between various amenities and ratings. (ex.
-Private parking is associated with higher rating?)
+-   Yelp has 'amenities and more' section, where they list information such as whether staff wear masks, private parking is available, military discount is offered, etc. We could perhaps regress Yelp reviews on these amenities to see if we could observe any interesting correlation between various amenities and ratings. (ex.
+Private parking is associated with higher review?)

 ### Reproducibility
 - Set the current directory to the top of the repo (same place where this README.md is located).
 - Before executing the code, install requirement.txt or packages if you do not have them already, by running "pip3 install -r requirements.txt"
 - Open the main.py under the directory of the code and execute it. (main.py executes these python files automatically: 1. googlemap, 2. wordcount, 3. sentiment, which have some functions in the functions directory)
-- After running the above code, you can get three main csv files(all_count, review_r, senti_plus_count_basic) in the artifacts directory.
+- After running the above code, you can get three main csv files(all_count, reviewer_r, senti_plus_count_basic) in the artifacts directory.